U.S. Senate Republicans block a voting rights bill for the third time this year - NewsBreak

 It was the third time this year Senate Democrats tried to bring a voting rights bill to the floor and the third time the attempt failed in the face of overwhelming GOP opposition.

-All 50 Senate Democrats, including Michael Bennet and John Hickenlooper of Colorado, and one Republican, Alaska’s Lisa Murkwoski, voted in favor on Wednesday before Senate Majority Leader Chuck Schumer, (D-N.Y.), changed his yes vote to no for procedural reasons.
+All 50 Senate Democrats and one Republican, Alaska’s Lisa Murkwoski, voted in favor on Wednesday before Senate Majority Leader Chuck Schumer, (D-N.Y.), changed his yes vote to no for procedural reasons.
 Casting a no vote allows him to call another vote on the bill later.
 Senate rules require 60 votes to proceed to debate.

 Murkowski was the first Republican senator to support any of the Democrats’ voting rights efforts this year.
 In a release Tuesday, she highlighted a portion of a substitute amendment she cosponsored that would expand voting access to Tribal and Alaska Native communities.